 On the other hand, Fukumoto et al. \cite{iqa95} leverage the conversational issues by means of matching keywords methods and Named Entity Recognizer.
 Thus, their QAM relies on data expressed with their \textit{categorical} values.

 Schwarzer et al. \cite{iqa107} implement a \textit{stateless system-driven} $IQA^{d}$ in the e-government domain for the public administration of Berlin.
-They indexed all the \textit{knowledge source} data (i.e. services) in an Elasticsearch\footnote{https://www.elastic.co/elasticsearch/} inverted index, enriching it with meta information like services popularity rankings and additional keywords (i.e. synonyms and stems from services description words).
-The implemented QAM enables users to find their answers operating on the inverted indexes with three different methods (i.e. keyword scoring, Elasticsearch full-text search and a custom scoring), which all require a \textit{categorical representation} of data.
+They indexed all the \textit{knowledge source} data (i.e. services) in an Elasticsearch\footnote{\href{https://www.elastic.co/elasticsearch/}{https://www.elastic.co/elasticsearch/}} inverted index, enriching it with meta information like services popularity rankings and additional keywords (i.e. synonyms and stems from services description words).
+The implemented QAM enables users to find their answers operating on the inverted indexes with three different methods (i.e. keyword scoring, Elasticsearch full-text search and custom scoring), which all require a \textit{categorical representation} of data.

 The \textbf{Modeling Approach} identifies the strategies adopted by the QAS to make practical and effective reaching an answer given a question.
 In other words, it refers to the framework that existing algorithms or new ones exploit to solve a QA task.
 The choice of a model relies on three factors, which are the QA task to be solved (cf. Section \ref{subsec:task}), the supported functionalities (e.g. targeted challenges or the allowed interactivity), and the available data (i.e. the \textit{knowledge source}).
 Nevertheless, each implementation can be classified as an \textit{instructions-based} or \textit{data-driven} model.
-The former takes advantage of well-designed instructions sets to its goal, while the latter tries to take out and learn patterns from a huge set of data (i.e. query-response pairs) to reply to the user questions.
+The former takes advantage of well-designed instruction sets to its goal, while the latter tries to take out and learn patterns from a huge set of data (i.e. query-response pairs) to reply to the user questions.

-Hence, the \textit{instructions-based} methods relies on a set of rules designed a priori to accomplish its task.
-The resulting QAM is totally unaware of data hold by the \textit{knowledge source}.
+Hence, the \textit{instructions-based} methods rely on a set of rules designed a priori to accomplish its task.
+The resulting QAM is totally unaware of data held by the \textit{knowledge source}.
 Thus, its implementation covers a finite number of scenarios that may emerge during the process of answering questions.
-The state-of-the-art QASs can be further divided into three categories: (i) \textit{keyword matching} models, (ii) \textit{pipeline execution} algorithms an (iii) \textit{translation} models.
+The state-of-the-art QASs can be further divided into three categories: (i) \textit{keyword matching} models, (ii) \textit{pipeline execution} algorithms, and (iii) \textit{translation} models.